 Hazy is a synthetic data generation company.
 We equip and enable businesses to get the most out of their data but in a safe and ethical way.
 How?
-Synthetic data is completely artificial data that is statistically equivalent to your raw data.
+Synthetic data is completely artificial data that is statistically representative to your raw data.

-Machine learning and AI algorithms identify statistical patterns and properties of your real sensitive datasets, and we use those to generate completely artificial synthetic data that is statistically equivalent to your original data.
+Machine learning and AI algorithms identify statistical patterns and properties of your real sensitive datasets, and we use those to generate completely artificial synthetic data that is statistically representative to your original data.

 This means synthetic data is useful to many stakeholders who want to build, test or develop with your sensitive data, but are unable to access it due to common governance concerns such as exposing personally identifiable information.
 Furthermore, unlike anonymised data, there is no risk of re-identification or customer information leaks.

 Today I’m going to try to explain some of the most common use cases for synthetic data that I’ve uncovered talking to customers over the last two years.